How To Prepare For Med School Interviews: Common Questions

 Zoom/Meets/Skype Video Interviews

 Video interviews are a popular interview format.
 Candidates are interviewed virtually through platforms such as Skype and Zoom.
-Prepare for your video interview by attaining a space where you won’t be disturbed and that is brightly lit.
+Prepare a space where you won’t be disturbed, and ensure you maintain your privacy for the duration of the interview.
+It should be in a brightly lit area so the interviewers can see you clearly.

 Open/Closed File Interviews

-A closed-file interview is where the assessors haven’t reviewed your application materials.
+A closed-file interview is when the assessors have not reviewed your application materials.
 Therefore, you’ll be interviewed as though they know nothing about you except your name.
 If your interview is closed-file, you’ll want to ensure you highlight your background, passion, and experiences while answering questions.

 Common Medical School Interview Questions

-One of the best ways to get ready for a medical school interview is to practice with common questions.
+One of the best ways to get ready for an interview is to practice with common questions.
 Here’s a breakdown of five of the most common med school interview questions and how to answer them.

 “Why Medical School?”